Ted's Hiking World Fairy Falls

 Common Heronsbill

-Stork's Bill, Crane's Bill, Heron's Bill — they're all geraniums at heart, which explains why they hang out together.
+Stork's Bill, Crane's Bill, and Heron's Bill all are geraniums at heart, which explains why they hang out together.
 Up ahead are several relatively rough sections of trail, including a spot where it is necessary to squeeze between the branches of a fallen tree while taking care to avoid some poison oak.

 Just past that point the trail follows another old road.
 My appearance here sends a dozen cows scurrying to safety.